DanielPaans/SMR1/README.md

-Sure, here's an improved version of your README file:

 # SMR1 - Sleeve Mounting Robot

 **SMR1** is a project developed for Flexilogic, aimed at employing a robot to retrieve Tetrapak sleeves from a cart and store them in the Fully Automatic Mounting Machine (FAMM 3.0) for mounting printing plates on the sleeve.